Bidirectional Attention as a Mixture of Continuous Word Experts: Introduction

 \section{Introduction}

-Bidirectional attention has recently emerged as a cornerstone in the construction of \glspl{LLM}.
-It is composed of the self-attention mechanism with positional encodings, and is trained with the \gls{MLM} objective.
-First introduced by \citet{vaswani2017attention}, the attention-based architecture represents a departure from the traditional recurrent or convolutional neural networks in language modeling.
+First introduced by \citet{vaswani2017attention}, bidirectional attention represents a departure from the traditional recurrent or convolutional neural networks in language modeling.
 This architecture has since become the backbone of many large language models, including BERT~\citep{devlin2018bert}, RoBERTa~\citep{liu2019roberta}, and GPT-2~\citep{radford2019language}, all of which have achieved exceptional performance in natural language processing benchmarks.

-At the heart of bidirectional attention lies the self-attention mechanism; it creates a holistic representation of a sentence by capturing pairwise relationships between tokens in the sentence.
-Equally important to bidirectional attention are positional encodings, supplying word ordering information that allows bidirectional attention to move beyond bag-of-words.
-Finally, bidirectional attention employs the \gls{MLM} objective.
-It is a self-supervised learning objective for unlabelled text data, which minimizes the model's cross-entropy loss for predicting randomly masked words within each sentence.
+At the heart of bidirectional attention lies the self-attention mechanism: it creates a holistic representation of each sentence by capturing pairwise relationships between tokens in the sentence.
+Equally important are positional encodings, supplying word ordering information that allows bidirectional attention to move beyond bag-of-words.
+Finally, bidirectional attention employs the \gls{MLM} objective, a self-supervised learning objective for unlabelled text data which minimizes the model's cross-entropy loss for predicting randomly masked words within each sentence.

 Despite the empirical success of attention-based language models, few works have examined their statistical underpinnings: What statistical models are these attention-based models implicitly fitting?
 What sets these models apart from their non-attention predecessors like \gls{CBOW}~\citep{mikolov2013distributed}?
-How does the use of the self-attention mechanism contribute to their empirical success?
+How does the use of the self-attention mechanism contribute to these models' empirical success?
 We explore these questions in this work.